-The phrases you will usually hear, in the anime as in a real life ramen ya, would be: いただきます (itadakimasu), which is said every time before enjoying a meal.
+The phrases you will usually hear, in the anime as in real-life ramen ya, would be いただきます (itadakimasu), which is said every time before enjoying a meal.
 Be careful not to say this one to someone else, because it is used only for one’s self; to wish someone else a good meal you can say “召し上がれ” (meshi agare), where めし has the meaning of “meal”.
 If you find your ramen ever better than you imagined, you can say おかわり！ (okawari) to refill your bowl and get another portion.

-In the anime 鬼滅の刃 kimetsu no yaiba too, we can find the protagonist Tanjuro and his sister Nezuko wandering in the capital and then finding an empty street where they see a little udon shop.
-Here the protagonist will order a 山かけうどん ( Yamakake Udon): it is a simple version of udon where tuna and tororo, a sticky food made from grating a yam, are added.
+In the anime 鬼滅の刃 kimetsu no yaiba too, we can find the protagonist Tanjiro and his sister Nezuko wandering in the capital and then finding an empty street where they see a little udon shop.
+Here the protagonist will order a 山かけうどん ( Yamakake Udon).
+It’s a simple version of udon where tuna and tororo, a sticky food made from grating a yam, are added.
 Tanjuro is ordering it by saying “やまかけうどんください。” (Yamakake udon kudasai).
 When making an order, just adding ください to what you want is sufficient.
 After, you can hear the cook say “山かけうどん一丁出来上がり!”
 (Yamakake udon iccho dekiagari).
-Here, 一丁 いっちょう refers to a single portion of Udon, and this is a way to count portion only used by cooks or waiters; while できあがり means that something is ready, in any concrete context, and not limited only to cooking.
+Here, 一丁 いっちょう refers to a single portion of Udon, and this is a way to count portions only used by cooks or waiters.
+Lastly, できあがり means that something is ready, in any concrete context, and not limited only to cooking.

-Another famous anime where ramen is found is One Piece: in the recent Wano saga, the crew’s cook opens a traditional やたい to sell his version of ramen.
-Here he will do a pun on his name, naming the stand 十八番そば (ohako soba): his name is Sangoro in this part, so さん (three) + ご (five) ろ, and the dish he is serving is called 二八そば (nihachi soba), a type of soba containing 20% wheat and 80% buckwheat, composed by numbers 2 and 8.
-To explain it, he says さんごろのにはちそばしめて。。。18番！(Sangoro no Nihachisoba shimete…jūhachiban!) and so 3+5+2+8, total 18 (じゅうはち), which near to 番 (ばん- number) can be read おはこ ohako, meaning “Specialty”, and so 十八番そば, じゅうはちばんそば、special soba.
+Of course, this dish also compares in One Piece: in the recent Wano saga, the crew’s cook Sanji, opens a traditional やたい to sell his version of ramen.
+Here he will do a pun on his name, naming the stand 十八番そば (ohako soba): his name is Sangoro in this time frame, so さん (three) + ご (five) ろ, and the dish he is serving is called 二八そば (nihachi soba), a type of soba containing 20% wheat and 80% buckwheat, composed by numbers 2 and 8.
+To explain it, he says さんごろのにはちそばしめて。。。18番！(Sangoro no Nihachisoba shimete…jūhachiban!) and so 3+5+2+8, a total of 18 (じゅうはち), which near to 番 (ばん- number) can be read おはこ ohako, meaning “Specialty”, and so 十八番そば, じゅうはちばんそば、special soba.

-Hope with this knowledge your next bowl of ramen will be even more tasty!
+Hope with this knowledge your next bowl of ramen will be even tastier!

-Author: Valeria Pisani, (graduated at Ca’Foscari University Japanese Studies)
+Author: Valeria (graduated from Ca’Foscari University Japanese Studies)